Azure/azure-sdk-for-cpp/sdk/attestation/azure-security-attestation/README.md

 issued by the MAA service for the specified instance.
 If the MAA service instance is running in a region where the service runs in an SGX enclave, then the certificate issued by the server can be verified using the [oe_verify_attestation_certificate() API](https://openenclave.github.io/openenclave/api/enclave_8h_a3b75c5638360adca181a0d945b45ad86.html).

-### Policy Management
+### Isolated Mode Management

 Each attestation service instance has a policy applied to it which defines additional criteria which the customer has defined.

 For more information on attestation policies, see [Attestation Policy](https://docs.microsoft.com/azure/attestation/author-sign-policy)

-### Policy Management certificate management
+### Isolated Mode certificate management

-When an attestation instance is running in "Isolated" mode, the customer who created the instance will have provided a policy management certificate at the time the instance is created.
-All policy modification operations require that the customer sign the policy data with one of the existing policy management certificates.
-The Policy Management Certificate Management APIs enable clients to add, remove or enumerate the policy management certificates.
+When an attestation instance is running in "Isolated" mode, the customer who created the instance will have provided a certificate at the time the instance is created.
+All administrative operations (for instance, policy modification operations) require that the customer sign the policy data with one of the existing policy management certificates.
+The Isolated Mode Certificate Management APIs enable clients to add, remove or enumerate these certificates.

 ### Examples